-- 1. Click the New button, or select File>New (Ctrl-N) from the menu.
+- 1. Click the D New button, or select File>New (Ctrl-N) from the menu.
 Flowlink displays the New window. - 2.
 Select Graph or Table from the list and click OK.
 Flowlink opens a blank Graph window using the default graph properties. - Add data to the graph.
 This can be done by clicking and dragging a data set from the workspace onto the graph.
 Data may also be added to the graph from the Graph Properties window.

-Quick Graph with DEFAULT - This graphs the site data using the DEFAULT graph/table template located in the Graphs and Tables folder of the workspace.
+Quick Graph with DEFAULT - This graphs the site data using the DEFAULT graph/table template (usually imported from the set of templates provided with Flowlink) in the Graphs and Tables folder of the workspace.

-You can view data in a DEFAULT graphs by first highlighting a site in the workspace.
+You can view data in a DEFAULT graph by first highlighting a site in the workspace.
 Then, right click and select the Quick Graph with DEFAULT option.